 The Boy Who Would Be a Helicopter (ch 1-2) by Vivian Gussin-Paley (UAF library eBook — scroll to “Other Formats and Editions” and click “Ebook Central”)

-“Telling is Listening” by Ursula K Le Guin in The Wave in the Mind (PDF shared in Slack)
+“Telling is Listening” by Ursula K Le Guin in The Wave in the Mind (PDF available in Google Drive)

 “How Stories Change the Brain” by Paul Zak in Greater Good Magazine (don’t miss the video embedded in the article)